Do you need a copy of your immunization records from UHS? Please follow instructions at Health Records.

-Students enter their records online through Wolverine Access.
+Students, except international students, enter their records online through Wolverine Access.
 Documents cannot be uploaded.

 First, prepare by gathering all records and plan to enter them at one time.
 This is important because you can submit only once, and you cannot make changes in Wolverine Access after submission.
 (To document immunizations after submission, see instructions below.)
 Requested information includes:

 - Student’s name, address, phone number, marital status, ethnicity and race